Nx-0/Discord-autosender/README.md

 // This will spam the message in a set amount of times, might break due to how dodgy this function is autosend.SpamSend(message, channelID, tokenID, amount)
 ```

+## Credits
+- kernel: https://github.com/Existential-Kernel (please contact me on discord at nonce#0001 if you encounter any issues or if you have any questions.
+I'll be happy to help!)